ebullient/campaign-notes/compendium/phandalin/Daran Edermath.md

 ## Relationships

-Daran is friendly, but he seels connections with others to monitor the well-being of Phandalin.
+Daran is friendly, but he sees connections with others to monitor the well-being of Phandalin.

 Friends:
 * [Sister Garaele](Sister%20Garaele.md)